-Instead, with this method we slowly roast it in a 200 F oven until it's medium rare, briefly let it rest, and THEN brown it at very high temperature right before serving it.
+Instead, with this method, we slowly roast it in a 200 F oven until it's medium rare, briefly let it rest, and THEN brown it at the very high temperature right before serving it.
 Besides producing a perfectly pink and juicy prime rib, this method has the added advantage of letting you serve the roast straight out of the oven, versus having to let it rest for half an hour or more in the standard method.

 This technique will work for either a bone-in or boneless prime rib of beef of between 4 and 10 pounds.
 For a bone-in prime rib, figure two servings per rib, while a boneless roast will yield two servings per pound.

 - 1 boneless or bone-in beef rib roast, trimmed and tied

 - Kosher salt and freshly ground black pepper, to taste

 - The night before you're going cook, unwrap the roast and let the meat sit on a sheet pan with a rack, uncovered, in the refrigerator.
 Exposing it to air helps dry the surface, which in turn makes it easier to get a beautiful brown crust when you sear it at the end.